Diocese of Corpus Christi

+Territory

+The Diocese of Corpus Christi fully encompasses Aransas, Bee, Brooks, Duval, Jim Wells, Kenedy, Kleberg, Live Oak, Nueces, Refugio, and San Patricio counties and a portion of McMullen County county.

 History

 1690 to 1912

 The first Catholic mission in Texas, then part of the Spanish Empire, was San Francisco de los Tejas.
-It was founded by Franciscan Father Damián Massanet in 1690 in the Weches area.
-The priests left the mission after three years, then established a second mission, Nuestro Padre San Francisco de los Tejas. near present day Alto in 1716.
+It was founded by the Franciscan priest, Reverend Damián Massanet, in 1690 in the Weches area.
+The priests left the mission after three years, then established a second mission, Nuestro Padre San Francisco de los Tejas. near present-day Alto in 1716.

-In 1839, after the 1836 founding of the Texas Republic, Pope Gregory XVI erected the prefecture apostolic of Texas, covering its present day area.
+In 1839, after the 1836 founding of the Texas Republic, Pope Gregory XVI erected the prefecture apostolic of Texas, covering its present-day area.
 The prefecture was elevated to a vicariate apostolic in 1846, the year that Texas became an American state.
 In 1874, Pope Pius IX established the Vicariate Apostolic of Brownsville, including all the settlements south of the Nueces River to the Rió Grande River.

 1912 to 1949

 Pope Pius X suppressed the Apostolic Vicariate of Brownsville and erected the Diocese of Corpus Christi on March 23, 1912.
-He appointed Reverend Paul Nussbaum as its first bishop in 2013.
+He appointed Reverend Paul Nussbaum as its first bishop in 1913.
 As bishop, Nussbaum founded St. Ann's Society for married women, and promoted the Forty Hours' Devotion and daily communion.
 He also emphasized Catholic education and doubled the number of parochial schools in the diocese.
 During his tenure, he welcomed into the diocese many Mexican priests and nuns who were forced to flee Mexico due to the Mexican Revolution.
 He set up Duns Scots College in Hebbronville, Texas, to train seminarians for future service in Mexico.
 Nussbaum resigned as bishop in 1920 due to poor health.

 In 1921, Reverend Emmanuel Ledvina of the Diocese of Indianapolis was appointed the second bishop of Corpus Christi by Pope Benedict XV.
 During his tenure, Ledvina increased the number of priests from 32 to 160, and erected over 50 churches, 53 mission chapels, and 47 rectories.
 He constructed Corpus Christi Cathedral in 1940, and a chancery office in 1947.
 He invited the Benedictine monks of Subiaco Abbey to establish a community in the diocese and staff a new high school.
-Ledvina also became known for his efforts among Mexican-American Catholics in South Texas and for his opposition to the Ku Klux Klan.In 1936, Pope Pius XI named Reverend Mariano Garriga of the Archdiocese of San Antonio as coadjutor bishop in Corpus Christi to assist Ledvina.
+Ledvina also became known for his efforts among Mexican-American Catholics in South Texas and for his opposition to the Ku Klux Klan.
+In 1936, Pope Pius XI named Reverend Mariano Garriga of the Archdiocese of San Antonio as coadjutor bishop in Corpus Christi to assist Ledvina.